HGieselmann/HugoCreativeCoding/content/docs/06_MultipleObjects.md

 This is based on the script we discussed earlier.
 Yet this one assumes you don’t have a script attached to your prefab.
 Thus what we do is attach our behavior at runtime.
 Using `AddComponent<>()` we can add any script or component Unity offers.
 Any script you have created in your project can simply be added here.
 So this script could handle all of your variants.
 All you needed to do was to change the component you add.

 ### Half time!
 Just as a head up.
 Once you have reached this point of the chapter you have reached half time.
 And even better.
 Everything that follows is pretty much just more of the same.
 Just a little different.
-So if you are good with everything you’ve read so far, the rest will be a piece of cake!<br>
+So if you are good with everything you’ve read so far, the rest will be a piece of cake! <br>
 First we will cover variants of the “for loop” and then we will look into Lists - essentially a variant of the Array.
 We will finish this chapter with a look at multi-dimensional arrays.

 Redo this
 ### For-each Loops
 As I mentioned at the beginning of the chapter, C# offer different variants of loops.
 They were mostly created to make some common problems more convenient.
-“For-each” loops work similar to “for” loops, except you don’t need have to bother with the iterator and the initializer, because a for each loop executes over each item in a list or array.<br>
+“For-each” loops work similar to “for” loops, except you don’t need have to bother with the iterator and the initializer, because a for each loop executes over each item in a list or array. <br>
 Their syntax is very straight forward as well.
 {{<highlight c>}}
 foreach (GameObject currentGameObject in cuboidList) { 	currentGameObject.GetComponent<Renderer>().material.color = Color.Black; }

 {{</highlight>}}

 You start with the `foreach` Keyword and follow that up by the Type of Object you want to iterate over.
 We have a list of GameObjects, so we iterate over those.
 Then we create a name, which allows us to actually access the GameObject in each iteration.
 This is what `cuboidList[i]` would be in “for” loops.
-Lastly we just specify the list we want to iterate over after puttig the `in` Keyword.<br>
+Lastly we just specify the list we want to iterate over after puttig the `in` Keyword. <br>
 All of this actually reads almost like english, which is nice.
 On the downside, we are not automatically handed an iterator.

 Redo this
 ### While Loops
 There is yet another type of loop.
-The while loop.
+The while loop. <br>
 While loops are the most basic type of loop and essentially just run as long as a condition stays true.
 Think of the Update function.
 It loops each frame, but of course has now counter to finish after a certain amount of Frames.
 That would be silly.
 Essentially it will loop as long as the game is running.
 {{<highlight c>}}
 while(true){